 We have been requested by a customer to defend it from purported class action lawsuits.
-Such lawsuits are currently pending in Illinois and New Jersey.
-The purported class action lawsuits seek unspecified damages from this customer, based on generalized claims under a purported theory of inherent defect, failure to properly warn, or violation of individual state Consumer Protection Act statutes.
+One such lawsuit is currently pending in Illinois.
+The purported class action lawsuit seeks unspecified damages from this customer, based on generalized claims under a purported theory of violation of individual state Consumer Protection Act statutes.
 To date, none of these cases have been certified as a class action.
 The Illinois case was previously dismissed without prejudice.
-Based on an alleged violation of the consumer protection act, the claim has been restated and filed.
+Based on an alleged violation of the Consumer Protection Act, the claim has been restated and filed.
 The case does not allege personal injury or property damage.
 As previously stated, our vendors believe and scientific studies support the fact that CCA treated lumber poses no unreasonable risks, and we intend to vigorously defend this position.
 While our customer has charged us for certain costs incurred in the defense of these claims and we have expensed them accordingly, we have not formally accepted liability of these costs.